PhysicalAddons/physical-starlight-and-atmosphere-docs/docs/getting-started.md

 ### Use real world physical values
 :octicons-milestone-24: _Default_: `false`

-By default, addon reduces `atmosphere`, `sun` and `stars` intensity values to get the feeling _it just works_, and you don't have to modify extra parameter `Exposure` in order to get realistic atmosphere.
-But very important part of this addon is having real world physical values to support visual consistency.
+By default, add-on reduces `atmosphere`, `sun` and `stars` intensity values to get the feeling _it just works_, and you don't have to modify extra parameter `Exposure` in order to get realistic atmosphere.
+But very important part of this add-on is having real world physical values to support visual consistency.

 <!-- ### Experimental Features
 :octicons-milestone-24: _Default_: `false`